MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

     * Number of failed queries are below a defined minimum.

 > [!NOTE]
 > The scale in logic currently requires a 1-day evaluation before implementation of optimized scale in.
 This evaluation takes place once every 6 hours.
-If a quicker change is needed, use [manual scale](#manual-scale).
+If an immediate change is needed, use [manual scale](#manual-scale).

 ### Custom autoscale